To monitor Flowmon system resources, we can use common monitoring tools based on SNMP.

 Below are listed some interesting Object names or OIDs that can be requested from agents.

-The full list of supported object names and OID’s is available in this document.
+The full list of supported object names and OID’s is available on our portal.

 With these MIB databases, there is no need to install monitoring clients that use other techniques, because Flowmon can provide the usage of the system and other Flowmon specific values via SNMP.
 To collect and analyse this data, only basic monitoring tools are needed (such as Nagios, Cacti, Icinga or Paessler PRTG).
 Here are some examples of monitoring Flowmon in Icinga.